 - 1. Leaving campus without the permission of school officials, which includes going to cars during the school day. - 2.
 Unexcused absence from school. - 3.
 Theft of or tampering with another student's locker or belongings. - 4.
 Vandalism of property owned by the school, a teacher, or another student. - 5.
 Repeated violations of school rules after warnings. - 6.
 Repeated instances of academic dishonesty (cheating/violation of testing procedures). - 7.
 Instances of dishonesty (lying, forgery, etc.). - 8.
 Failure to comply with the terms of a disciplinary probation. - 9.
 Use or possession of tobacco products while on campus at any time, at any school functions, or while traveling to or from Jesuit High School. - 10.
 Disrespect, defiance of, or direct confrontation with school authorities. - 11.
-Possession, dissemination or use of alcohol, drugs, or drug paraphernalia on campus or at any school-related function. - 12.
-Being under the influence of drugs or alcohol on campus or at any school-related function.
+Possession, dissemination, or use of alcohol, drugs, or drug paraphernalia on campus or at any school-related function.

-- 13. Use or possession of weapons on campus. - 14.
+- 12. Being under the influence of drugs or alcohol on campus or at any school-related function. - 13.
+Use or possession of weapons on campus. - 14.
 Activities outside of school which involve unlawful and/or immoral behavior. - 15.
 Inappropriate computer use, including hacking, or attempting to hack, Jesuit's website or social media accounts. - 16.
 Harassment (intimidation, humiliation, any physical or verbal abuse) or any type of damaging statements or behavior made to others. - 17.
+Accepting any form of payment for services that involve misconduct.
+This includes (but is not limited to) academic dishonesty, theft, contraband, etc. - 18.
 Generally, fighting or any conduct, on campus or off campus, which jeopardizes the good or safety of the school or the student's fellow students, is detrimental to the common good, or which is morally offensive according to the teachings of the Roman Catholic Church and, thus, harmful or offensive to members of the school community.